adam-p/adam-p.github.com/blog/_posts/2021-11-27-constant-time-network.md

 1. Read the request from the client.
 2. _Record the response start time._
 3. Parse the request.
 Check for basic validity.
+  - If the check fails, go to step 7, indicating a 400 response.
 4. Look up the username in the DB.
 Retrieve the hashed password.
   - If the username is not found, go to step 7, indicating a 401 response.
 5. Hash the incoming password and compare against the stored one.
-  - If the password does not match, go to step 6, indicating a 401 response.
+  - If the password does not match, go to step 7, indicating a 401 response.
 6. Do other work to set up the login session.
-7. _If the response is not 200, wait until the constant-time limit has passed since the start time._
+7. _Wait until the constant-time limit has passed since the start time._
 8. Write the response to the client.

 First of all, it is _acceptable_ to exclude the network transfers from the constant-time limit because they are completely unaffected by the validity of the input.
 Additionally, the attacker controls the network input (the request) and has full visibility of the network output (the response).
 There is nothing to hide here.